TheSilvered/nest/docs/c_api/c_api-global_consts.md

 **Description:**

-Initializes all the global constants and IO streams.
+Initialize all the global constants and IO streams.

 **Returns:**